clemenong1/Sigmapore/README.md

 *"Transform community health data into a living, breathing city visualization where neighborhoods represent different health metrics.
 Buildings grow taller with positive trends, change colors for alerts, and pulse with real-time activity."*

-Perfect for hackathon presentations showing community health insights in an intuitive, visual way that anyone can understand at a glance.

 ## 🛠️ Tech Stack